madfish-solutions/quipuswap-farming/test.md

 11. `burn_xtz_rewards`:

-    - should fail if not admin is trying to burn XTZ rewards;
+    - ✅ should fail if not admin is trying to burn XTZ rewards;
-    - should fail if farm not found;
+    - ✅ should fail if farm not found;
-    - should fail if not LP token is staked on the farm;
+    - ✅ should fail if not LP token is staked on the farm;
-    - should withdraw bakers rewards in XTZ from the QS pool, swap for QS GOV tokens and burn them.
+    - ✅ should withdraw bakers rewards in XTZ from the QS pool, swap for QS GOV tokens and burn them.

 12. `claim_farm_rewards`:

-    - should fail if not admin is trying to claim farm rewards;
+    - ✅ should fail if not admin is trying to claim farm rewards;
+    - ✅ should fail if farm not found;
+    - ✅ should transfer FA1.2 reward tokens to the admin;
+    - ✅ should transfer FA2 reward tokens to the admin.

+13. `withdraw_farm_depo`:

+    - ✅ should fail if not admit is trying to withdraw farm depo;
-    - should fail if farm not found;
+    - ✅ should fail if farm not found;
+    - ✅ should fail if staked by farm amount is less than amount to withdraw;
+    - ✅ should withdraw single FA1.2 token;
+    - ✅ should withdraw LP FA1.2 token;
+    - ✅ should withdraw single FA2 token;
+    - should withdraw LP FA2 token;
+    - should change current delegated for the next candidate if votes were redistributed;
     - should transfer FA1.2 reward tokens to the admin;
     - should transfer FA2 reward tokens to the admin.

-13. `withdraw_farm_depo`:

-    - should fail if not admit is trying to withdraw farm depo;
-    - should fail if farm not found;
-    -
-    -
-    -

 ## Burner